Frequently asked questions

 These frequently asked questions are intended to help explain the data on the Progress reporting dashboards.
 Definitions of the data can be viewed here.

-Baseline overcrowding data is taken at September 2017.
+Baseline overcrowding data is taken at 30 April 2024.

 The number of total homes includes vacant homes.
 A home is considered vacant (not occupied) if it is going to be demolished and replaced with a new home, where it is undergoing upgrade or maintenance work, or pending allocation to a tenant.
 Communities receiving significant work under the program may have a high number of vacant homes.